SahityaRoy/nft-soroban/README.md

-The provided Rust codebase comprises a set of smart contracts designed for managing Non-Fungible Tokens (NFTs) within the Soroban environment.
-Here's a summary of the README.md file:
+This project comprises a set of smart contracts designed for managing Non-Fungible Tokens (NFTs) within the Soroban environment.

 ### Overview
 - The project contains a `src` folder and a `Cargo.toml` file.